keremdiren1/markdownlar/aqui.md

   interpret(ast) {
     let result = null;
     for (const node of ast) {
-      result = this.evaluateNode(node); //
+      result = this.evaluateNode(node); // This part calls the evaluateNode method and replaces the value of result with the returned value.
+The evaluateNode method will be explained below.
     }
     return {
       parameters: this.env.parameters,
       shapes: this.env.shapes,
       layers: this.env.layers,
       result
     }; // This part returns the parameters, shapes, and layers in env.
-This also returns the variable named result.
+This part also returns the variable named result.
   }

  // Add to Interpreter class